 To maximize the usefulness of this workshop, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this workshop must return their completed registration forms either by email (email@example.com) or by fax (+39 0864 206014) to TStat by the 20th of November 2018.
+Individuals interested in attending this workshop must return their completed registration forms either by email (email@example.com) or by fax (+39 0864 206014) to TStat by the 7th May 2019.

 The field of Social Network Analysis is one of the most rapidly growing fields of the social sciences.
 Social network analysis focuses on the relationships that exist between individuals (or other units of analysis) such as friendship, advice, trust, or trade relationships.
 As such, network analysis is concerned with the visualization and analysis of network structures, as well as with the importance of networks for individuals’ propensities to adopt different kinds of behaviors.
 Up until now, researchers wishing to implement this type of analysis have been force to use specialized software for network analysis.
 A new set of user written commands (developed by Thomas Grund, coauthor of the forthcoming Stata Press title “An Introduction to Social Network Analysis and Agent-Based Modeling Using Stata”) are however, now available for Stata.